 Based on a review of the information provided, the agency will determine whether a correction is warranted and if, so what action to take.
 The agency will respond to the requestor by letter or e-mail.
 The agency's response will explain the findings of the review and the actions that the agency will take, if any.
-The response will consider the nature and timeliness of the information involved and such factors as the significance of the correction on the use of the information and the magnitude of the correction.
+The response will consider the nature and timeliness of the information involved and such factors as the significance of the correction on the use of the information, the magnitude of the correction and the resource requirements for the correction.
 The response will describe how the complainant may request reconsideration.
-The agency will respond to all requests for correction within 45 working days of receipt.
-If the request requires more than 45 working days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.
+The agency will respond to all requests for correction within 60 calendar days of receipt.
+If the request requires more than 60 calendar days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.